kamada01/The-Martian/README.md

 - 'Minotaur ' AnimationEvent has no function name specified! -> Need fix -> Not sure what happens but the prefab should work, will investigate later (Ed 4/25 16:55)

+#Spawn Usage
+- spawnU for up, spawnD for down, SpawnR for R, SpawnL for L
+- Must attach Enemy and Player
+- Enemy_two is for the wolf pack only
+- recommend setting:
+- SpawnU: Enemy = Alpha; Enemy_two = Beta; Spawn Time = 5
+- SpawnD: Emeny = Minotaur; Spawn Time = 6
+- SpawnL and SpawnR: Enemy = BrainMole; Spawn Time = 2

 # Summery for monsters:
 1. Minotaur: